Georgia Hospital Charity Care & Financial Assistance Guide

 Upload Your BillRelated Resources

-Federal law requires hospitals to inform you about charity care.
-Here's what they're legally obligated to provide.
+Federal law requires hospitals to inform you about charity care, and 2026 price transparency rules give you new negotiating power.
+Here's what hospitals must provide.

 A practical guide to disputing unfair medical charges and navigating the hospital billing appeals process.